Haider-29/DB-Assignment-2/README.md

 ```
 ![Q21 Image](Q21.png)
 ## Q22
+NO joins required, we simply get avg salary from function grouped by shiftinfo (Day or Night)
 ```
 select EMPLOYEE.ShiftInfo, avg(EMPLOYEE.Salary) as 'Average Salary According to Shift' from EMPLOYEE group by EMPLOYEE.ShiftInfo
 ```
 ![Q22 Image](Q22.png)
 ## Q23
+A case is used to ensure person/corpoation is correctly named, after which left joins are used on airplane and corporation in order to ensure that null values are not omitted as owner table will always have some null values for either person (if it is corporaiton) and vice versa.
+We count the plane registration numbers and group by owner info to get our result.
 ```
 select
     CASE